 A. Your Content Should Be Consistent Across Desktop and Mobile

 With the mobile-first index, Google will first evaluate mobile content instead of looking at your desktop content.
-This is why you should prepare your site for mobile-first index.
+This is why you should prepare your site for the mobile-first index.

 If your mobile site has less content on a mobile page than it has on your desktop site, then Google will probably consider the mobile version with less content in mobile-first indexing.
 So you want to display the same amount of site content on both your desktop and mobile versions.

 Let me explain that Google will not give full ranking weight to content that is hidden in tabs, accordions, and expandable boxes.
-But with mobile-first index, Google will give full weight to these types of content if you implement them to enhance the user experience.
+But with the mobile-first index, Google will give full weight to these types of content if you implement them to enhance the user experience.